-80 Years On, Dominicans And Haitians Revisit Painful Memories Of 'Parsley Massacre'
+80 Years On, Dominicans And Haitians Revisit Painful Memories Of Parsley Massacre'

 'I will fix this'

 Across the street from this park in Dajabon, Dominican Republic, is the site of what used to be a government building where Trujillo, on a tour of the border area, is said to have told supporters about the massacre on Oct.
 2, 1937.
-He claimed falsely that Haitian marauders were attacking Dominican farmers, and according to a contemporary account, said, "To the Dominicans who were complaining of the depredations by Haitians living among them thefts of cattle, provisions, fruits, etc., and were thus prevented from enjoying in peace the products of their labor, I have responded, 'I will fix this.'
+He claimed falsely that Haitian marauders were attacking Dominican farmers.
+According to a contemporary account, he said, "To the Dominicans who were complaining of the depredations by Haitians living among them thefts of cattle, provisions, fruits, etc., and were thus prevented from enjoying in peace the products of their labor, I have responded, 'I will fix this.'
 And we have already begun to remedy the situation."

 'He hated us'